neotoolkit/dummy/README.md

-Dummy is API mocking with OpenAPI v3.x
+Dummy is an API mocking with OpenAPI v3.x

 # Usage